remotephone/blog.rmtph.one/_posts/2016-12-26-practical-docker-part2.md

 docker run -dit -p 8888:80 -v /home/ubuntu/gits/CyberChef/:/usr/local/apache2/htdocs httpd
 ~~~

+> Not really sure what changed here, but on 4/14/17 when I set this up again, I had to be in the Cyberchef directory and run "sudo grunt prod" before it would populate the prod directory.

 Of course, replace directories as appropriate.
 If you go to your forwarded (or not) port in your browser and the build/prod/ directory, you have a working instance of cyberchef!
 Let's pull a random sample from the internet and see if we can decode it.
 I first chose the sample from this [page](https://isc.sans.edu/forums/diary/Obfuscated+SQL+Injection+attacks/9397/).
 This sample will be good because we can check our work against their results.